akonomos/akonomos/README.md

 :boom: [SURF presentation](https://www.youtube.com/watch?v=WAnW8u--diQ)

 # Physics and Computer Science
 Physics and computer science are two complimentary fields.
 The former provides an analytical framework about the natural world while the latter applies practical insights to data science.

-# Physics and medicine

-# Physics and computer science
+Through my studies, I have gained experience with both Python and C++ and libraries like AstroPy, NumPy, pandas, OpenCV, and TensorFlow.  <br />
+Some of my coding projects include an Exoplanet Wavelength Calibrated Solution Framework (Python) and Reference Frame Shift Code (Python).
+I am interested in further applying machine learning to physics and data science.